laurensdv/SIREn/siren-benchmark/README.txt

 archives.
 The platform provides four bash scripts located in the "./scripts" folder.
 Each script is performing one step of the benchmark process: fetching the dataset, creating a term lexicon, creating the index and executing the suite of queries.
-Each of this step is described below.
+Each of these steps is described below.

 CONFIGURATION
 =============